stacey-w-taylor/synapseDocs/_articles/views.md

 ## Create a Submission View

 To create a `Submission View`, select the `Project` in which you would like to create the view.
 The `Project` you choose does not have to contain the submissions or the evaluation queues that are included in the view.
+Navigate to the `Tables` tab and select "Add Submission View" in the "Tables Tools" menu.
 The submissions that are included in the view are defined by its scope, which is the list of `Evaluation Queues` containing the submissions.
+For more information, read about how to use Submission Views with [Evaluation Queues]({{ site.baseurl }}{% link _articles/evaluation_queues.md %}#creating-the-submission-view).

 {% include note.html content= "The scope of a Submission View can have a maximum of 20,000 evaluation queues." %}